vahidmoslemi/modern-cpp-samples/README.md

 Please fill free to ask your questions (Better to place in Stackoverflow website and inform me throw comments), I'll try my best to answer any questions regarding the sample codes.

+# Sections: #
+-CommonMistakes: sample codes to demonstrate common mistakes in modern C++ programming and how to avoid them -Special sample codes to demonstrate a feature:
+  * MoveSemantics

+-moderncpp1: simple project to use most commonly used modern c++ features this code needs to be cleaned up or may be re-implemented